RPL-20: Adoption

-Design
+Design details

+The RPL-20 is a belt-fed, open bolt, fully automatic light machine gun with a rotating bolt and a long-stroke gas piston.
 Kalashnikov Concern has stated that the RPL-20 is a new design, rather than being a derivative of the ubiquitous Kalashnikov-pattern rifle series.

-It is a belt-fed, open bolt, fully automatic light machine gun with a rotating bolt and a long-stroke gas piston.

 With an empty weight of 5.2-5.5 kg, the RPL-20 rivals the weight of an RPK-74 while providing belt-fed, open-bolt operation and quick-change barrels to enhance sustained fire.

-The RPL-20 uses a non-disintegrating linked belt similar to the RPD.
+The RPL-20 uses a non-disintegrating linked belt similar to the RPD machine gun.
 Alternative designs experimented with a dual-feed option (i.e., capable of both magazine- and belt-feed), considered to be an improvement over the RPK-74.

-The choice to keep it belt-fed only was made to lighten the weapon and make it less complex than a dual-feed model, allowing the troops in the field to top off spent belts as a trade-off for not accepting standard-issue assault rifle magazines.
+The choice to keep it belt-fed only was made to lighten the machine gun and make it less complex than a dual-feed model, allowing the troops in the field to top off spent belts as a trade-off for not accepting standard-issue assault rifle magazines.

 The RPL-20 is designed with two barrel length options: 590 mm for regular troops and 415 mm for assault units.

 Variants

 RPL-7

 The RPL-7 is a 7.62×39mm variant of the RPL-20.

-The RPL-7 features a 415 mm (16.3 in) and 590 mm (23.2 in) barrel lengths, and uses a soft ammunition box that holds 80-rounds through a non-disintegrating belt.
+It features 415 mm and 590 mm barrel lengths, and uses a soft ammunition box that holds 80-rounds through a non-disintegrating belt.